Ocala Alcohol/Drug DUI Lawyer

 Glover Law Firm understands the pain and suffering you must be feeling after a traumatic car accident.
 Our attorney will make this process go as smoothly as possible for you, explaining everything each step of the way, with your peace and comfort in mind.

 We have received numerous prestigious awards, such as Top-Rated Personal Injury Lawyer for our dedication and success in litigating cases.
 Our founder, Gordon Glover, holds an AV-rating by Martindale-Hubbell, the highest rating as determined by other attorneys and the judiciary, as well as a “Superb 10/10” rating on Avvo.
-He has also been recognized by Florida Super Lawyers, an honor held by less than 2.5 percent of Florida lawyers, reflecting his experience and commitment to his clients.
+He has also been recognized by Florida Super Lawyers, an honor held by less than 2.5 percent of Florida lawyers, reflecting his experience winning favorable DUI payouts, and enduring commitment to his clients.

 Glover Law Firm is dedicated to recovering every dollar that you deserve.
 Attorney Glover is a tough negotiator who will represent your interests against insurance lawyers for the settlement you deserve, and if negotiations break down and you’re not satisfied with the other side’s offer, he will argue the case in court.
 Our firm has built its reputation on successfully resolving cases and winning the best possible settlements for clients.